 People with disabilities are more likely to experience abuse for longer periods of time because they have difficulties and concerns when accessing the support that they need.

 Their reliance on other people can mean that often they are reliant on their abuser for personal care or mobility.
 This sometimes means that they are reluctant to report the abuse because they are dependent on that person, they may also believe that the person enables them to stay out of institutional care.

 It can be hard for some to disclose their abuse because they have no opportunity to see a health or social care professional without their abuser being present.
 This is especially true if their abuser is their carer.

 If the person lives with their abuser, they may be concerned about moving out of their home as their home may have been especially adapted for their needs.
 Many feel trapped because they feel there are no other care options for them.

 Health and social care services and domestic abuse services can sometimes be inaccessible for people with disabilities.
-Lack of a sign language translator, the information not being available in audio or large print or the staircase being the only entrance are all examples of practical difficulties people with disabilities face which can make it difficult, if not impossible, for them to engage with the services they need for support.
+A lack of a sign language translator, information not being available in audio or large print or accessibility issues all examples of practical difficulties people with disabilities face which can make it difficult, if not impossible, for them to engage with the services they need for support.